Music scholarship auditions require separate application, interview, and performance. Music scholarship auditions will be heard on:

 Am I required to have an accompanist?
 Providing your own accompanist is recommended but not required.
 You may also choose to bring a recording of your accompaniment on CD or tape.

 How many scholarships are awarded each year, how much money is awarded and what will I have to do to renew this scholarship each year?
 The number of scholarships, as well as the amount of money, given out each year varies; in order to renew a scholarship, you must re-audition annually.

 Is there a specific date for auditions or can they be done anytime?
-We prefer auditions to be done during Scholarship Day in February.
-In certain cases we will allow a different date to be selected.
+We prefer auditions to be done during the dates listed above.
+In certain cases, we will allow a different date to be selected.

-I can’t make the specific audition date in February.
+I can’t make the specific audition date.
 Can I send a CD or post a link for my audition?
 Yes, this is an acceptable alternative if you cannot make the actual audition date on campus.
-If you choose to submit a CD or post a link of your performance, please ensure that it is of good quality.
+If you choose to submit a CD or post a link to your performance, please ensure that it is of good quality.

 Are scholarships available if I do not intend to complete a major or minor in music?
 Yes, music scholarships are available to those students who do not intend to major or minor in music, as long as students perform in Concert Choir, Warner Chorale, Wind Ensemble, or Jazz Band.

 If I am a transfer student, can I still qualify for a music scholarship?
 Is the timeline the same?
 Yes, you may still qualify for a scholarship if you are transferring from another school.
-All applicants must attend the Scholarship Day in February, or submit a CD or post a link.
+All applicants must attend one of the audition dates above, or submit a CD or post a link.